graphprotocol/indexer/docs/networks.md

 ### Registration / Funding (GRT)

 The Graph Network mainnet is open for everyone to participate in as an indexer.
-The only requirement is a _minimum stake of 100k GRT_.
+The only requirement is a minimum stake of 100k GRT.

 ### Latest Release